UCANU Predoctoral Health Services Research Program

-The University of Chicago (UC) Predoctoral Health Services Research Training Program (HSRTP) is intended to support predoctoral training in health services research for students already enrolled in a University of Chicago PhD program.
+The University of Chicago and Northwestern University (UCANU) Predoctoral Health Services Research (HSR) Program is intended to support predoctoral training in health services research for students already enrolled in a University of Chicago PhD program.

-This program incorporates interdisciplinary training in five central areas: comparative and cost-effectiveness analysis; patient safety and quality; patient-centered care; markets and organization; and health care disparities.
-All predoctoral students at the University of Chicago selected for support by the UCANU HSRTP, regardless of discipline, will work with the program directors and a faculty mentor to develop an individualized program for regular participation in the many health services research and training activities at both the University of Chicago and Northwestern University.
+This program incorporates interdisciplinary training in health services research (topics such as comparative and cost-effectiveness analysis; patient safety and quality; patient-centered care; markets and organization; and health care disparities), and learning health care systems.
+All predoctoral students at the University of Chicago selected for support by the UCANU Predoctoral HSR Program, regardless of discipline, will work with the program directors and a faculty mentor to develop an individualized program for regular participation in the many health services research and training activities at both the University of Chicago and Northwestern University.
 Trainees are generally in their third or fourth years of graduate training when they begin the program and thus will divide their time between 1) advanced coursework in their relevant discipline; 2) workshops; and 3) completing their dissertation research.

 Participation in one or more workshops is critical to learning skills of critical analysis and research design.
 The university’s workshop system consists of weekly seminars in which faculty, students, and visiting scholars present their ongoing research for critical review by their colleagues.
 Faculty involvement and participation in these sessions provide trainees with an unparalleled opportunity to engage with leading scholars in their chosen field.
 Trainees present at least once in each of the program’s related workshops.